 Five Habits to Avoid in Fiction Writing

-Tips for that will improve your fiction writing and make your manuscript memorable
+Tips that will improve your fiction writing and make your manuscript memorable

 As with personal document or academic writing, fiction writing can be challenging.
 Our editors have encountered five problems on a regular basis.
 By avoiding these habits, your fiction writing will be greatly improved.

 1. Generic verbs and nouns

 Imagine trying to paint everything in the world using only four colors.
 The results would probably look pretty generic.
 When you are a writer, your language is your medium.
 People, places, and things (i.e., nouns) have names, and it's your job to know what they are.
 Precise nouns work wonders in fiction writing because nouns have connotations or meanings that go beyond their dictionary definitions.
 If one character gives another character flowers, tell readers what kind of flowers.
 Are they tulips or columbines or snapdragons or peonies?
 This information could hint at what time of year it is (tulips are pretty scarce in September) and could also tell us something about the character who gives the flowers.
 Four dozen roses are expensive—does this person have money or like to show off?
 A bouquet of wildflowers might have come from the character’s backyard—perhaps this person likes to garden.

 A similar thought process should be applied to the selection of verbs.
 There are at least 12 synonyms for the verb to laugh, and each one evokes a specific image.
 A character could express amusement by cackling, chortling, chuckling, giggling, guffawing, snickering, sniggering, tittering, crowing, whooping, simpering, or smirking.
 Precise verbs contribute greatly to characterization.
-If a man walks into a room, all readers know is that he has entered.
+If a man walks into a room, all your readers know is that he has entered.
 He could be anybody.
 But if he limps in, right away readers want to know if he is old or injured or tired.
-If he gallops in, readers know he is energetic or excited about some piece of news.
+If he runs in, readers know he is energetic or excited about some piece of news.
 If he swaggers, readers wonder if he is full of himself or perhaps just drunk.